Serberx/Simple-Real-Estate-Management/README.md

-# Immobilienverwaltung - Real Estate Management Exercise
+# Immobilienverwaltung - Real Estate Management

 This project is a Java-based exercise for implementing a real estate management system, focusing on handling different types of properties, calculating values, and storing data using various persistence formats.
 This system is intended as